-Find out what the Italian flag looks like, what it means, and what facts on Italy it tells us about.
+Here's what the Italian flag looks like, what it means, and when it's flown.

 Three colored or tri-color (in Italian, 'Il Tricolore'), its three vertical stripes are equally sized and its colors are green, white and red.

 The green stripe is always placed nearest to the flagpole.